(Amended December 8, 2020)

 - 2. Access to the public portion of FHE’s website

-- H. Annual membership dues will be payable beginning July 1 (along with a completed membership form) and will provide for membership through the following June 30.
+- H. Annual membership dues will be payable throughout the year and will provide for membership through the following July 31st.
 The cost of dues and possible pro-rated charge for memberships joined after January 1 will be determined each spring by the Board.
 Membership dues are nonrefundable.
-Hardship scholarships for membership dues may be approved by the Board.
+Hardship scholarships for membership dues are available and must be approved by the Board.

 - I. Membership levels and membership benefits can be modified with a board vote of two-thirds (2/3).